April 10, 2026

 By contrast, lawful deductions include income taxes, state disability insurance contributions, benefit premiums you paid throughout your employment, and court-ordered wage garnishments.

-If your employer took money out of your final check without authorization, count that amount toward what they owe you.
-It is not a separate issue.
+Additionally, if your employer took money out of your final check without authorization, count that amount toward what they owe you.
+That amount is not a separate dispute to resolve later.
 It is part of the same unpaid wages claim.

 How Your Last Check Must Be Delivered